SoccerNet/sn-calibration/README.md

 * False negatives: All groundtruth points whose class is only present in the groundtruth are counted as False Negatives.
 * True negatives : There are no True Negatives.

-The Accuracy for a threshold of t pixels is given by : **Acc@t = TP/(TP+FN+FP)**.
-We evaluate the accuracy at 5, 10 and 20 pixels.
+The Jaccard index for Camera Calibration for a threshold of t pixels is given by : **JaC@t = TP/(TP+FN+FP)**.
+We evaluate it at 5 pixels.
 We only use images with predicted camera parameters in this evaluation.

 ### Baseline